laboon/cs0401/assignments/1/assignment1.md

 You will need to turn in a submission sheet with your assignment (see submission_sheet.md).
 Please fill out all the required sections.
 This should be printed out and turned in in class - do not add it to the GitHub repo.

-Extra credit is at the discretion of the grader, but will not be more than five points.
-Some ideas for extra credit are listed at the end of the assignment.
+Extra credit is up to the discretion of the grader, but will not be more than five points.
+Be sure to mention what the extra credit is on the submission sheet!
+Some ideas for extra credit, in order from "least impressive" to "most impressive" (and thus more points) are:

+1. Add a "Bookworm Card" which will allow you to get an additional 25% off of all books.
+2. Add the ability to personalize a book for an additional $1.00.
+This would mean having the user enter a message (as a String), and listing that book separately for the receipt.
+3. Add the ability to have an inventory - an internal listing of what books are available (for example, 5 copies of _Infinite Jest_ and 3 copies of _The Broom of the System_, allowing the user to select individual books, but not allowing users to purchase a book if there are no copies available).
+4. Make that inventory persistent by writing to a file.
+5. Other ideas?
+Check with Prof. Laboon first to see if they are good candidates for extra credit.